harvardinformatics/informatics-website/docs/about/index.md

 # About us

-The Harvard Faculty of Arts and Sciences Informatics Group (FAS Informatics) is a small group working in the cramped space between faculty, core facilities and high performance computing.
-We have a number of core responsibilities including first pass analysis for the sequencing core and software/analysis support for the proteomics mass-spectrometry core.
-We also support the infrastructure for instrument scheduling and invoicing across many FAS facilities.

-A large part of our remit is to smooth the path of scientific discovery by working with faculty, post-docs and grad students to design and analyze sequencing experiments for the most efficient bang for the buck.

-(add more mission / services text here)
+The Harvard Faculty of Arts and Sciences Informatics Group (FAS Informatics) is a small group of scientists and software developers working to advance research and teaching by facilitiating computational analysis of scientific data, primarily in biology.
+We work closely with data-generating scientific cores and with students, postdocs, and faculty generating data to help make research and discovery effficient and productive.
+You can read more about who we are and what we do below.

+# Bioinformatics

+The mission of the Bioinformatics Core includes training, consulting, and research.
+We run workshops on a variety of subjects of interest to researchers at Harvard and beyond, focusing on introductory and intermediate topics designed to introduce scientists to tools and techniques for the computational analysis of biological big data.
+We provide one-on-one advice to individuals or lab groups who need assistance with figuring out bioinformatics approaches or debugging computational methods.
+We conduct research, both grant-funded and as part of collaborations with labs on campus, and our research on method development and best practices to meet the needs of the research community.

+# Software Operations

+The mission of the Software Operations Core is to support the needs of data generation core facilities by developing software infrastructure.
+This includes everything from data processing pipelines, to instrument scheduling and training, to billing and invoicing.